 There are some clear downsides to using the extension tubes when scanning film.
 But at the end of the day, it’s entirely possible to get usable images.
 If I didn’t see the version scanned with the macro lens, the version taken with the extension tubes would be perfectly passable.
 Especially when you’re not pixel peeping on the image.
 To see the downsides, I had to zoom in to 400% in some cases, and even then they weren’t all that apparent.

 At the end of the day, upgrading to a macro lens is a very personal choice.
 There are options out there that are fairly affordable.
-For instance, the Sigma 70mm macro used in this comparison costs under $500 on Amazon, and can likely be found cheaper on the used market.
-And it’s an exceptionally sharp, modern macro lens with great coatings.
-There are, of course, other options that’ll create sharper results.
-But they’re not as affordable as this option.
+For instance, the Sigma Art 70mm Macro is one of the best priced macro lenses on the market, and it’s an exceptionally sharp lens that often out-performs much more expensive macro lenses.

 Daren is a journalist and wedding photographer based in Vancouver, B.C.
 He’s been taking personal and professional photos on film since 2017 and began developing and printing his own photos after wanting more control than what local labs could offer.